AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ##Start Angle

 You can set starting angle for the first slice for the pie using {api:anychart.charts.Pie#startAngle}**.startAngle()**{api} method.
-In the sample below the pie has 45 degree start angle.
+In the sample below the start angle is shifted to 45°.

 ```
   chart.startAngle(45);